OriontDev/Coding-Diary/Java/Journal/January2025.md

   - Basics of GUI (graphical user interface) in JAVA.
   - Math class in JAVA.
   - Generating random number.
-  - Making Hypotenuse calculator project.
+  - To make Hypotenuse calculator project.
   - about if-statement.

 ### January 13, 2025